lythx/trakman/README.md

 PostgreSQL [v14](https://www.postgresql.org/download/)+

 ### Install & Run
-1. Get a hold of the current master branch via `git clone` or by downloading the source
+1. Get a hold of the current main branch via `git clone` or by downloading the source
 2. `$ npm i` to install all the dependencies
 3. Copy `.env.example` to `.env` and configure [settings](https://github.com/felacek/trakman/README.md#settings)
 4. `$ npx tsc` to [transpile](https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html#compiling-your-code) the code